-ShoweringCenter is reader-supported. We may earn commission on sales through our links at no extra cost to you-

 As we dive into this buyer’s guide, just know that I have picked the best low flow shower heads that I could find (from doing personal research).
 Odds are you’ll find something on this list that simply works for you.
 There are also chances you won’t, but you should still give it a shot to see what the current market has to offer you.

-Here's MY list of Top 5 in order:
+Here's OUR list of Top 5 in order:

 BEST BANG FOR THE BUCK